dentarg/auth0-blog/_posts/2017-02-20-java-platform-acronyms-and-community-process.markdown

 As of version 8 of Java, there were more than 4 thousand classes available to the applications running on the *JVM*.
 This makes a typical installation of Java consume a [large size on disk](http://www.oracle.com/technetwork/java/javase/windows-diskspace-140460.html).

-> Java members, realizing that Java platform was getting to big addressed the issue by introducing a feature called [compact profiles on Java 8](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html) and by making the [whole API modular on Java 9](http://openjdk.java.net/projects/jigsaw/quick-start).
+> Java members, realizing that Java platform was getting too big addressed the issue by introducing a feature called [compact profiles on Java 8](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html) and by making the [whole API modular on Java 9](http://openjdk.java.net/projects/jigsaw/quick-start).

 ![Java SE API and some of its packages](https://i.snag.gy/JRFMOg.jpg)